sirzerator/advent2023/README.md

 Got stuck way too long on the overlapping matches.
 For example, "fiveight" maps to "58" and "twone" to "21", but I incorrectly assumed, because of the examples, that it mapped to "5ight" and "2ne".

+## Day 2

+This day was very straightforward.
+However, my first iteration was way too slow.
+It appears that recompiling your regular expressions in a loop is highly inefficient...
+Just moving them to static attributes makes it faster.
+It's still a bit slow but I might come back to it when I learn of a better way.